Isaac Paredes Player Props: Rays vs. Twins

 Isaac Paredes At The Plate

-- In 20 games this season (37.7%), Paredes has picked up an RBI, and in six of those games (11.3%) he had more than one.
+- Paredes has driven in a run in 21 games this season (38.9%), including six games with more than one RBI (11.1%).
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 21 of 53 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.